Differentially Private and Federated Structure Learning in Bayesian Networks: EXPERIMENTS

 \section{EXPERIMENTS}

 We empirically evaluate \method and its differentially private variant \dpmethod on synthetic data and on real data.
 We assess the effectiveness of our method in terms of convergence, structural accuracy of the estimated DAG, communication efficiency and privacy-utility trade-offs.
+The code is available at \url{https://gitlab.com/ghitafassy/fed-sparse-bnsl/}.